rivaalms/dhiya-rental-landing-vue/src/models/README.md

 ### Products

-The Products composable are used to store the company's product information (in this case, it's vehicles).
+The Products model are used to store the company's product information (in this case, it's vehicles).
 In default, the defined values are product's name, slug (for developer usage), capacity, rent price on within city usage, rent price on outside city usage, product's image relative path, rent price by destination, and the relative path to the product's detail page.

 ```js
 {